cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 The purpose of the gift is to get initial traction, attract the best communities, test interest, achieve a better distribution.
 There were over 1 million addresses that were eligible to receive the gift (more below).

 #### The tokens and their utility
-Meaning that there are 2 utility tokens in the economy (+1 bonus points token):
+Meaning that there are 2 utility tokens in the economy (+1 reputation token):

 - CYB: The main token.
 Needed to create cyberlinks, transact, build the knowledge graph, etc
 - THC: The governance token.
 Needed to make proposals.
 Can be locked for the auction and swapped at 1-1 basis